tangli-li/Object-Detection-SAM-DINO/README.md

 In brief, I insert a semantic alignment module into DINO to evaluate how much the detection accuracy can be improved.
 DINO with semantic alignment module is named as SAM-DINO in this project.
 In addition, I designed a temporal module to experiment with processing multi-frame information using SAM-DINO.

 The training and testing data come from [HA-VID](https://iai-hrc.github.io/ha-vid), an assembly dataset for industrial scenarios.
+All model training, inference, and testing are performed on the RTX 3060.

 The [checkpoints](https://huggingface.co/tl121212/sam-dino) of SAM-DINO and temporal module have been uploaded to Hugging Face.
 SAM-DINO's checkpoint is checkpoint_best_regular.pth, while temporal_module.pth is the checkpoint of temporal module.